CyrilCermak/modular_architecture_on_ios/README.md

         which library is going to be used.
     -   The main executable must be recompiled when the library has an update even though the library's interface remains the same.
-    -   Memory footprint of the main executable is bigger which implies the load time of the app is slower.
+    -   Compile time is slower as there are no hard interfaces and the build system must always figure it out what to re-compile

 ## Essentials

-When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while a dynamic one is opened and linked at the start time.
+When building any kind of modular architecture, it is crucial to keep in mind that a static library is attached to the executable while a dynamic one is opened and linked at the launch time.
 Thereafter, if there are two frameworks linking the same static library the app will launch with warnings `Class loaded twice ... one of them will be used.` issue.
-That causes a much slower app starts as the app needs to decide which of those classes will be used.
+That causes even slower app starts as the app needs to decide which of those classes will be used.
 Furthermore, when two different versions of the same static library are used the app will use them interchangeably.
 Debugging will become a horror in that case.
 That being said, it is very important to be sure that the linking was done right and no warnings appear.